-A personal loan allows a borrower to borrow money from a bank, credit union, or online lender in order to cover major expenses such as medical bills, career training, or home repair costs.
+More specifically, a personal loan allows an individual to borrow money from a variety of sources such as a bank, credit union, or online lender in order to cover major expenses such as medical bills or home repair costs.

 It can also be used to consolidate high-interest credit card debt.
 Personal loans typically come in two different forms: secured and unsecured.
 The major difference between the two is collateral.